opcoder0/the-rust-book/struct_use_5/README.md

     };
     // dbg! macro can be used to print values to stderr
-    // The macro takes ownership and returns it back. r = dbg!(r);
+    // The macro takes ownership and returns it back.

+    r = dbg!(r);

+    // or a reference could be passed into

+    // dbg(&r);

     //    println!("{:#?}", r);
     dbg!("Area: {}", area(&r));
 }